davorb/dIRCbot/README.markdown

   - XMPPPW

-  - (optional) XMPPIGNORESENDER a sender to ignore forwarding messages from (like yourself)
+  - (optional) XMPPTRUSTEDSENDER Ignores messages from this sender and allows you to send certain commands.

 Please note
 -----------